Michael Robbins: Career

 Robbins made his television debut as the cockney soldier in Roll-on Bloomin' Death.
 Primarily a comedy actor, he is best remembered for the role of Arthur Rudge, the persistently sarcastic husband of Olive (Anna Karen), in the popular sitcom On the Buses (1969–73).
 Robbins and Karen provided the secondary comic storyline to Reg Varney's comedy capers at the bus depot.
 Robbins appeared in the first six series but left before what would become the final season because he wanted to return to theatre work.
 He appeared in the series film spin-offs, On the Buses, Mutiny on the Buses, and Holiday on the Buses (which came out after he had left the series in 1973).

-His other comedy credits include non-recurring roles in Man About the House, Oh Brother!, The Good Life, One Foot in the Grave, The New Statesman, George and Mildred, Hi-de-Hi! and You Rang, M'Lord?.
+Robbins' other comedy credits include non-recurring roles in How's Your Father, Man About the House, Oh Brother!, The Good Life, One Foot in the Grave, The New Statesman, George and Mildred, Hi-de-Hi!, You Rang, M'Lord?, and the radio series Share and Share Alike (radio series).
 He appeared as a rather humorously portrayed police sergeant in the TV adaptation of Brendon Chase.

-As well as these comic roles, he assumed various straight roles in some of the major British television shows of the 1960s and 1970s, including that of the hard-drinking old sea dog Harry Baxter in The Saint episode The People Importers.
-He made appearances in Minder, The Sweeney, Z-Cars, Return of the Saint, Murder Most English, Rumpole Of The Bailey, The Avengers, Dixon of Dock Green, The Bill and the 1982 Doctor Who story "The Visitation".
+As well as these comic roles, Robbins assumed various straight roles in some of the major British television shows of the 1960s and 1970s, including that of the hard-drinking old sea dog Harry Baxter in The Saint episode The People Importers.
+He made appearances in Minder, The Sweeney, Z-Cars, Return of the Saint, Murder Most English, Rumpole Of The Bailey, The Avengers, Dixon of Dock Green, The Bill, and the 1982 Doctor Who story The Visitation.